o-ran-sc/ric-plt-lib-rmr/docs/rt_tables.rst

           is one or more, comma separated, endpoint descriptions.

-space When an application sends a message with the indicated type, the message will be sent to one endpoint in the group in a round-robin ordering.
+When an application sends a message with the indicated type, the message will be sent to one endpoint in the group in a round-robin ordering.
 If multiple endpoint groups are given, then the message is sent to a member selected from each group; 3 groups, then three messages will be sent.
 The first group is required.

 Line separation